hoshi101/hoshi101/README.md

 🪅 My other skills include video editing, design and typing at a speed around 76-92 wpm (kind of funny to mention this 😂).

-💭 Currently learning about cybersecurity (try hard) and all programming language ✌️
+💭 Currently learning about AI, Machine learning, Cybersecurity(try hard) and every programming language that I am able to learn ✌️😤

 ## 💻 Tech Stack :